jahangirdocs/accounts/README.md

 # accounts
-this application provides ability to manage bank accounts
+this is accounts application service that provides feature for
+1) creating new account
+2) get account by id
+3) transfer amount from one account to another account.